OpenFHE CI/CD Developers Guide

 Adding New Inputs

-To add a new input to the action it will need to be added to the inputs section in the .github/actions/default_builder/action.yml.
+To add a new input to the action it will need to be added to the inputs section in the .github/actions/generic_workflow_builder/action.yml.
 There is a constraint of 10 inputs, so care needs to be taking when selecting inputs.
 Select that the type of the input for your input and choose a default value that will not alter the previous behavior of the important workflows After adding the parameter to action.yml you must set it using the with field, shown below, in any workflow that you want to use the new parameter.

 Defining a new input

-name: 'Default Builder'
+name: 'Generic Workflow Builder'

 inputs: